hasolanor/CFD-porousmedia/README.md

 Finally, as it was assumed for the incompresssible flow problem, upper and lower boundaries are considered as axes of symmetry for concentration too.

-For the chemical scalar transport, there are three dimensionless numbers characterising the problem.
+For the chemical species transport, there are three dimensionless numbers characterising the problem.
 Péclet number corresponds to the ratio between advection and diffusion fluxes; meanwhile both Damkhöler numbers are defined as ratios between attachment/detachment and diffusion fluxes.

 <table>
-  <caption style="text-align:right">Dimensionless numbers for scalar transport problem.</caption>
+  <caption style="text-align:right">Dimensionless numbers for species transport problem.</caption>
   <tr>
     <th>Dimensionless</th>
     <th>Definition</th>